obzva/dngyng1000/posts/test1.md

 ---
-title: this is the title 1
+title: This is the title 1
 description: this is the description 2
 date: 2024-01-01
 ---